RGU-Computing/pepper/Applications-Python/Dialog Flow/README.md

 ### Custom Actions
 Custom actions can either be implemented by adding them in the `ListenerService.py` `handle_actions` method, or they can be added in your Choregraphe (if they are "bang" type actions).
 This can be done by adding a switch onto the ALMemory event `DialogFlowAction` which will fire with the `action` component of the payload.

+## Future Steps
+As part of further development of this system, the following could be investigated:
+- Adapting the system that detects speech to be more sensitive and to account for background noise, allowing for single-word responses to be captured easier.
+- The Vosk API could be promising, however this same approach could be used to support virtually any speech recognition system.
+- Look into using a higher sample rate from the microphones, that could lend itself to better clarity and therefore better recognition.